ChionanthusRetusus/thuhaphi.github.io/_pages/markdown.md

 ### Human existence ###

-Falling flowers carry meaning,
+Falling flowers carry meaning
-Yet the human world is never without feeling.
+Yet the human world is never without feeling
-The four seasons turn unceasingly,
+The four seasons turn unceasingly
 Impermanence fears nothing at all.

 <br>

-Sixty years make but one lifetime,
+Sixty years make but one lifetime
-Mistaken for eternity unending.
+Mistaken for eternity unending
 Joy, anger, greed, love, and hatred
 Envelop the whole of human existence.

 <br>

-In a realm of shadowed stillness,
+In a realm of shadowed stillness
-One imagines there is neither birth nor decay.
+One imagines there is neither birth nor decay
-But to the Heavenly Ones, in a single blink,
+But to the Heavenly Ones, in a single blink
 The dream of the mortal world dissolves away.